 - If the J-2 child clocks the age of 21.

 In any case, you (the J-2 visa holder) should submit a detailed statement on why you want to request a waiver when your J-1 spouse or parent does not.
 You should also explain why your situations deserve consideration for the waiver.
 It is worth noting that you have to provide proofs to back up your claims.

-Our immigration attorneys are highly knowledgeable on J-1 waiver persecution cases.
-Our lawyers understand the necessary documentation and government forms required for a successful petition.
-If the applicant experiences a case denial, our immigration attorneys have the resources and experience to assist with a persecution reconsideration.
+VisaNation Law Group’s immigration attorneys are highly knowledgeable on J-1 waiver persecution cases.
+Their lawyers understand the necessary documentation and government forms required for a successful petition.
+If the applicant experiences a case denial, the immigration attorneys have the resources and experience to assist with a persecution reconsideration.

-Our J-1 visa lawyers are capable of providing legal representation for complex and difficult circumstances.
-We understand that the J-1 waiver persecution process can be challenging, but our lawyers have an in-depth comprehension of the required procedures in order to avoid potential delays.
+VisaNation Law Group’s J-1 visa lawyers are capable of providing legal representation for complex and difficult circumstances.
+We understand that the J-1 waiver persecution process can be challenging, but VisaNation Law Group’s lawyers have an in-depth comprehension of the required procedures in order to avoid potential delays.